-My real name is Bill Zahren and I'm a freelance writer who has a wife (since 1985!), two teenage daughters (which means I have several cases of antacid and a loaded shotgun in the house at all times) a dog named Chester and a guinea pig named Patches.
+My real name is Bill Zahren and I'm a freelance writer who has a wife (since 1985!), two teenage daughters (which means I have several cases of antacid and a loaded shotgun in the house at all times) a dog named Chester.

 I grew up watching sprint car races at Jackson Speedway in Jackson, MN.
 I used to listen to the Indy 500 live on the radio and then watch it taped delay with my father.
 Rick Mears was (is) like a God to me.